 Protecting Your Right to Fair Treatment in the Workplace in Florida & Texas

-Under Florida law, you are also protected from discrimination based on your marital status, AIDS/HIV status, and sickle cell trait.
-Furthermore, all employees have the right to equal pay for doing equal work regardless of sex.
+Florida Law also protects you from employment discrimination based on marital status, AIDS/HIV status, and sickle cell trait.

 Responsive & Understanding